 DEVELOPMENT CAPACITY Comments Accommodates Space Program and Parking Requirements (10 Developable Acres) 3 Easily has 10 acres of flat developable land for facility planning.
 Opportunity for shared future master plan of entire site with Linfield University.
 Expansion Potential (Ability to expand 1-5Acres) 3 Expansion could be easily accommodated on the site.
 Optimal and Effective Use of Site Assumes best use of site Prioritization of preserving existing park land 3 Currently a flat, vacant developable site adjacent to the Linfield University campus.
-As a long-term asset, opportunity for a thoughtful and intentional master plan of the site that serves the community and the University values.
-ECONOMIC VIABILITY Prominent Street Frontage Highway / Arterial Access 3 Access and visibility from Highway 99W, a major arterial(See Appendix 1 - Street Functional Classification Map from the Transportation System Plan) Potential visibility from Highway 18.
-If visibility is important, would need to master plan with Linfield University location on the site for the facility.
-Proximity to Compatible Amenities Parks Recreational Trails Community Gathering Places 2 MAC PAC facility would be located adjacent to the Linfield University campus with the ability to leverage community gathering spaces, recreational trails and open space.
-Partnership Potential 2 Opportunity for partnership with Linfield University to leverage facility needs and to share improvement costs (public improvements necessary for transporation enhancements, utility infrastructure, equipment, parking, etc.) Stimulate Local Tourism and Economic Development Proximity/Visibility to Highways Connection to Downtown 2 Frontage on 99W.
+As a long-te for a thoughtful and intentional master plan of the site that serves the community and the University campus.
+ECONOMIC VIABILITY Prominent Street Frontage Highway / Arterial Access 3 Access and visibility from Highway 99W, a major arterial(See Appendix 1 - Street Functional Cl the Transportation System Plan) Potential visibility from Highway 18.
+If visibility is important, would need to master plan with Linfield University location on the site f Proximity to Compatible Amenities Parks Recreational Trails Community Gathering Places 2 MAC PAC facility would be located adjacent to the Linfield University campus with the ability to gathering spaces, recreational trails and open space.
+Partnership Potential 2 Opportunity for partnership with Linfield University to leverage facility needs and to share impro improvements necessary for transporation enhancements, utility infrastructure, equipment, par Stimulate Local Tourism and EconomicDevelopmentProximity/Visibility to HighwaysConnection to Downtown 2 Frontage on 99W.
 Easy access and potential visibility from Highway 18.
-Connection to downtown would be via 99W or Davis Street., both of which would need enhanced connectivity to downtown.
+Connection to downtown would be via 99W or Davis Street., both of which would need enhance downtown.